KIJHL delays season to Nov. 13; three teams opt out - Kimberley Daily Bulletin

 The Kootenay International Junior Hockey League has delayed the start of its season to Nov.
 13 when it plans to run a 30-game campaign with three teams opting out and no fans in the stands.

-The Junior B league announced Thursday it would move forward with just 17 teams competing after the Beaver Valley Nitehawks, 100 Mile House Wranglers and Spokane Braves decided to take a season off.
+The Junior B league announced Thursday it would move forward with just 17 teams competing after the Beaver Valley Nitehawks, 100 Mile House Wranglers and Spokane Braves decided to take the season off.

 KIJHL commissioner Jeff Dubois said the Canada-United States border closure keeps Spokane from taking part, while the COVID-19 pandemic’s financial impact on teams was a factor in Beaver Valley and 100 Mile House deciding to sit out the season.